Sign Up Here to receive emails about upcoming training opportunities and resources for the Maine IDeA community.

 Student and post-baccalaureate fellowship opportunities within the INBRE network are listed on the Student Training page on the Maine INBRE website.

-The INBRE Small Grants Program offers support for use of regional IDeA Cores.
+The INBRE Core Access Awards Program offers financial support for use of Maine and regional IDeA Cores.

 The INBRE Equipment Exchange Program facilitates the loan or donation of equipment among the network members.